Bridging generations: gamified approach to strengthening family communication

 3 months

-How might we help U.S.-based young adult children establish and maintain mutually agreed upon boundaries for communication with their transnational parents who have concerns about their safety?
+How might we help young adult children establish and maintain mutually agreed upon boundaries for communication with their transnational parents who have concerns about their safety?

 SOLUTION